planetfederal/desktop-documentation/docs/source/components/qtdesigner.rst

 The following quick start guide will introduce you to Qt Designer basics.
 It will show how to create a simple custom feature form for a vector layer in QGIS.

-0. Download the data for this tutorial :download:`here <data/events_data_sample.zip>` and unzip it anywhere you think it's convenient.
+0. Download the data for this tutorial :download:`here <data/events_data_sample.zip>`.
+Unzip it to whatever folder you think is more convenient.

 1. Open `Qt Designer` using any of the available shortcuts in your computer.